 To wrap your head around the strength of a healthy microbiome, you must understand your pet’s GI tract.

 Dogs and cats, like humans, are primarily enzymatic digesters, which means enzymes in our GI tracts unlock the simple sugars, proteins, and fats in our diets and the small intestine absorbs them into the bloodstream to use as energy.

 When our pets head to the feed dish to chow down, they pick up and begin chewing food, where enzymes in the saliva begin breaking it down in the mouth.
 They swallow the food, which travels down a relatively short esophagus to the stomach.

 After some additional breakdown by acids and enzymes in the stomach, the ingesta moves on to the small intestine, where pancreatic enzymes and bile (released by the liver and stored in the gallbladder) digest sugar, starch, protein, fat, fat-soluble vitamins, calcium, and phosphorus, and it gets absorbed through the intestinal wall into the bloodstream.

-Next up, bacteria, fungi, and protozoa (tiny multicellular organisms—these are more microbes that form the gut microbiome) in the large intestine break down the remaining ingesta, extract nutrients (including electrolytes), and release them through the intestinal wall and into the bloodstream.
-Also, the large intestine absorbs water and forms feces.
+Next up, bacteria, fungi, and protozoa (all players in the gut microbiome) in the large intestine break down fiber and produce volatile fatty acids, which are released into the bloodstream for energy.
+The large intestine also absorbs water and forms feces.

 Gut disturbances occur when that system and its microbiome are not operating properly.